decidim-archive/decidim-initiatives/README.md

 Initiatives with offline support method enabled (pure offline or mixed) will get its status updated after the presential supports have been registered into the system.

+### decidim_initiatives:notify_progress

+This task sends notification mails when initiatives reaches the support percentages defined in __Decidim::Initiatives.first_notification_percentage__ and __Decidim::Initiatives.second_notification_percentage__.

+Author, members of the promoter committee and followers will receive it.

 ## Seeding example data

 In order to populate the database with example data proceed as usual in rails: